 Programs should first check whether KAlarm is already running; if it is, they should instead use D-Bus calls to request these operations.

 The command line options for scheduling a new alarm are as described in the chapter Command Line Operation.
-The options for triggering and cancelling scheduled alarms are as follows:
+The options for triggering and canceling scheduled alarms are as follows:

 Normal users may also if they wish use these command line options (assuming that they can supply the necessary parameter information).